ErickAlencar09/ErickAlencar09/README.md

 - 👋 Hi, I’m Erick Alencar
 I'm a new coding and software lover and i'm interest in web developing.
-I'm currently interested in: HTML, CSS, Javascript, Vue.js, Django-Python, Nodejs, Typescript.
+I'm currently interested in: HTML, CSS, Javascript, Vue.js, Django-Python.

 You can find my LinkedIn profile right here --> https://www.linkedin.com/in/erick-alencar-306b67175/